As Fast As Possible

 Another thing you should take into account is your hardware.
 Rendering 4K content requires a lot of RAM, a strong GPU/CPU, and you will need extra storage – according to how complex your videos are and what format you’re using.
 So, even though you can get a 4K monitor cheap nowadays, hardware to properly power it for some purposes is still expensive.

 And when you consider that most of your viewers will still be watching your content in 1080p since it’s still the standard and the most widespread resolution, you may want to ask yourself whether it is all worth it.

-In conclusion, if you can afford to edit in 4K, then getting a 4K monitor is probably worth it, but at the same time, you shouldn’t feel like you have to rush to get one since 1080p is still rather popular.
+In conclusion, if you can afford to edit in 4K, then getting a 4K monitor is probably worth it, but at the same time, you shouldn’t feel like you have to rush to get one since 1080p is still the most popular.

 4K Monitor – Everyday Use

 If you’re just looking for a monitor to watch 4K movies and TV shows, to web-surf, and for other basic multimedia activities, a 4K monitor is a viable choice.
 In fact, some 4K monitors are even cheaper than some 1440p displays.

 Unless you are gaming, you won’t need a powerful system either.
 Any 4th or 5th generation Intel integrated graphics supports 4K resolution and you will be able to watch 4K movies without any issues, but a dedicated graphics card is preferred, at least a cheap one such the AMD Raden RX 550 or NVIDIA GTX 1030.

 You should also keep in mind that in order to watch 4K content online via streaming, you need a fast internet connection, at least 25 Mbps.
 When choosing a 4K monitor, there are additional things to consider such as display size, panel, connectivity, etc. You can learn more about that here.

 Getting a 4K monitor can be worth it since there’s an abundance of compatible content available nowadays.
 However, if you want to play video games or use it for professional purposes, you need to make sure your hardware will be able to handle it before you go out and buy the monitor.